akrenner/NOAA-LCI/Manual.md

 ## Monthly and quarterly sampling

 Monthly samplinng covers transects AlongBay and T9.
 CTD casts at each station.
-Time permitting, also do an eBird point count.
-At stations AB-3, AB-6(=T9-6), and AB-10 also sample nutrients, chlorophyll, and phytoplankton.
+Time permitting, also do an eBird point count at each station.
+At stations AB-3, AB-6(=T9-6), and AB-10 also sample nutrients, chlorophyll, and phytoplankton (see below).
 Quarterly sampling extends AlongBay transect to T7-22 and also covers T6-3, AB-POGR, and AB-POPT and adds Transect 4.
 Additional water samples: XXX

 ### CTD
 Verbalize turning on the CTD at the beginning of each cast.
 Lower the instrument to about 3m, raise it up to the surface (leaving the water intake port well submerged) and let it soak for at least 1 minute (use stop-watch).
 The lower it to about 5 m above the sounded depth (avoid touching the bottom).
 On retrieving the instrument, verbalize switching it off.